hal/elemento/README.md

 - **Fields w/o an initializer**

     The element, its attributes and all children are mapped from the HTML template to the annotated field.
-The type of the field is restricted to `elemental2.dom.HTMLElement` and its subclasses.
+The type of the field should be `elemental2.dom.HTMLElement` or a subclass of `elemental2.dom.HTMLElement`.

 - **Fields w/ an initializer**

     The element in the HTML template is replaced with the initializer.
-The type of the field can be one of: `elemental2.dom.HTMLElement`, `IsElement`, `Widget`, or `IsWidget`.
+The type of the field should be one of: `elemental2.dom.HTMLElement`, `IsElement`, `Widget`, or `IsWidget`.

 - **Methods**

     The element in the HTML template is replaced with the return value of the method.
-The method must return one of: `elemental2.dom.HTMLElement`, `IsElement`, `Widget`, or `IsWidget` and must not have any parameters.
+The method should return one of: `elemental2.dom.HTMLElement`, `IsElement`, `Widget`, or `IsWidget` and must not have any parameters.

+You're also free to use custom types when mapping fields and methods.
+In this case the generated code will use `Js.cast()`.
+This might lead to strange errors and it's up to you to make sure the cast works.

 ## Dependencies